 - ii) May not venture past the Burrard Street Bridge unless accompanied by a qualified FCRCC coach, either in a coach boat or paddling

-Night Paddling rules are in effect all year round.
+Paddling during dark hours – rules are in effect all year round.

-The following is required when paddling at night (Sunset to Sunrise):
+The following is required when paddling during dark hours (Sunset to Sunrise):

 - All paddlers: